-During this pandemic, consumers are holding themselves to a higher ethical standard.
-More people are trading their desire for convenience, for a greater social cause.
+In a trend accelerated by the pandemic, consumers are holding themselves to a higher ethical standard, with more people trading their desire for convenience for a greater social cause.
 Sustainable products are increasing in popularity despite their larger price tags.
-With many people applauding businesses for prioritising the more vulnerable with specific opening hours, we feel this pandemic is catapulting our collective consciousness for more ethical purchasing and brand choice.
+Alongside, we’re seeing segments of the population opt for brands with values that reflect their own and moving away from those that don't hold these values.
+Overall, our collective consciousness towards more ethical purchasing and brand choice has grown.

 Our financial insecurity has seen our budgets receiving just as much scrutiny as our purchasing ethics.
-An inevitable global recession means most consumers will be purchasing less and with much more consideration.
+The economic forecast means most consumers will be purchasing less and with much more consideration.
 Getting great value has never been as important as it is today.
-With our purchasing decisions being over-researched and over-informed, consumers will expect higher standards and better value from retailers and brands.
-With brand ethics feeding into our purchasing decisions more than ever, they will have to work harder for customer allegiance.
-In the new normal, the little things will count.
+With our purchasing decisions being over-researched and over-informed, consumers expect higher standards and better value from retailers and brands.
+With brand ethics feeding into consumers’ purchasing decisions alongside a focus on tightened budgeting, brands will have to work harder for customer allegiance.

-People are rethinking their whole reason to buy.
-'Do I really need it?’
+People are rethinking their whole reason for buying.
+‘Do I really need it?’
 ‘What is the greater impact of my purchase?’
 Our purchasing motivation is shifting away from price to aligning ourselves with brands that have strong ideals and are devoted to wider social causes.
-The traditional aspects of retail such as good product assortment, wide selection, convenient delivery and great customer service, are no longer enough to differentiate a brand anymore.
+The traditional aspects of retail, such as good product assortment, wide selection, convenient delivery and great customer service, are no longer enough to differentiate a brand.
 Consumers are searching for brands that they share common ground with.
-In the new normal, brand values will become one of the most important aspect of consumers purchasing decisions.
+Brand values will become one of the most important aspects of consumers’ purchasing decisions.

 Our purchasing decisions will be determined by a brand’s values and ethics.
-We spend our money more carefully, while also believing we can make social changes through our support for the brand.
-In many cases, we are willing to sacrifice our own convenience for support of an important social cause.
+We spend our money more carefully while also believing we can make social changes through our support for the brand.
 Retail needs to communicate the more intricate personality of modern brands.
 The values of businesses need to be immersive experiences usually reserved for products, because brand personality sells.
-Social causes are becoming an increasingly important factor in consumer decision making, and these stories need to be communicated at every moment along the pathway to purchase, including within the store environment.
+Social causes are becoming an increasingly important factor in consumer decision-making, and these stories need to be communicated at every moment along the pathway to purchase, including within the store environment.